open-horizon/examples/edge/evtstreams/cpu2evtstreams/README.md

 hzn register -p IBM/pattern-ibm.cpu2evtstreams -f userinput.json
 ```

-The cpu2evtstreams sample has a dependent service called gps.
+3. The `cpu2evtstreams` sample has a dependent service called `gps`.
 This service requires a privileged node to run due to the hardware access it requires to get your coordinates.
-3. Create a `policy.json` file to update your node policy:
+Create a `policy.json` file to update your node policy:
 ```bash
 cat << EndOfContent > policy.json
 {